angeliquerivera/React-101/notes/react-router-notes.md

 - Search params are like URL params except they sit in a different spot in the URL
 - They are like Express' query params in that instead of being separated by "/"s, they are at the end of the URL after the question mark
+- The way that we can use search params is by using the `useSearchParams()` hook.
+This hook is used to read and modify the query string in the URL for the current location
+- It's very similar to `useState` in that `useSearchParams()` returns an array of two values, the search params and a function to update the search params

 ### Examples: